theukrainianghost/russianliesaboutukraine/_i18n/en/_posts/2022-03-12-helicopter.markdown

 categories: videos
 ---

-2 Russian helicopters shot down by the Ukrainian army.
+2 Russian helicopters shot down by the Ukrainian army over the Skadovsk district in the Kherson region.
 One of the pilots survived and was taken to hospital.

 <video controls width="400">
     <source src="{{ site.baseurl }}/assets/videos/1.webm"